zhuangh/Haskell_Labs/README.md

 Haskell_projects
 ================

-Hi, dear reader, for your own good, do not read my code when you are taking this courses (CSE230 Programming Language @ UCSD CSE).
+Hi, dear code reader,

+For your own good, do not read my code when you are taking this courses (CSE230 Programming Language @ UCSD CSE).
+Also, they are not the final submission versions.

-Thanks.
+Thanks and have fun.
+Let me know you have found any bug (send to hao.zhuang at cs.ucsd.edu).
+- HZ